-Market competition and technological progress are the main drivers of management accounting change (Baines & Langfieldsmith, 2003; Bisbe et al., 2007; Waweru & Uliana, 2016).
+Market competition and technological progress are the main drivers of management accounting change (Baines & Langfield-smith, 2003; Bisbe et al., 2007; Waweru & Uliana, 2016).
 In responding to the changing competitive environment, it is important for companies to focus on improving production quality and customer service (Bell & Hoque, 2009).
-Previous research states that organizations can charter Management Accounting Systems to systems that are more effective and efficient in dealing with high market competition (Baines & Langfield-Smith, 2003; Haldma & Lääts, 2002; Hoque, 2001).
-The introduction of new technology led 20 a manufacturing cost structure.
-Computer technology causes direct labor and inventory to disappear from the factory, so the speed of operation is determined by the type of automatic 2 and manufacturing system used, and not by how fast the operator can work.
-As a result, the traditional cost control system itself cannot help n23 gers to manage resources and identify relevant costs.
-Several studies have shown that there is a relationship between more advanced management accounting practices, such as 28 lity improvement programs, benchmarking and activity-based management with non-financial performa nce.
-Arguing that there is a positive relationship between management accounting practices in the flexibility of the manufactur ing environment with non-financial performance.
+Previous research states that organizations can change Management Accounting Systems to systems that are more effective and efficient in dealing with high market competition (Baines & Langfield-Smith, 2003; Haldma & Lääts, 2002; Hoque, 2001).
+The introduction of new technology led to a manufacturing cost structure.
+Computer technology causes direct labor and inventory to disappear from the factory, so the speed of operation is determined by the type of automation and manufacturing system used, and not by how fast the operator can work.
+As a result, the traditional cost control system itself cannot help managers to manage resources and identify relevant costs.
+Several studies have shown that there is a relationship between more advanced management accounting practices, such as quality improvement programs, benchmarking and activity-based management with non-financial performance.
+Arguing that there is a positive relationship between management accounting practices in the flexibility of the manufacturing environment with non-financial performance.